MsgLosers/hydrusrv-docker/README.md

 user@local:~$ git clone --recurse-submodules https://github.com/mserajnik/hydrusrv-docker.git
 ```

-`--resurce-submodules` automatically fetches hydrusrv as well when cloning (it
+`--recurse-submodules` automatically fetches hydrusrv as well when cloning (it
 is included as a [submodule][git-submodules]).

 ### Dependencies